How to best protect your identity in the new year

 Financial institutions — Alliant included — will also monitor your accounts for fraudulent activity, but be sure to report any unauthorized activity that you notice as well.

 While the above ideas aren’t groundbreaking, they’re familiar recommendations for a reason.
-In short, they work.
 No one is immune from identity theft, but being vigilant definitely helps.

 You might like